reactome/wikidata-exporter/README.md

 - Name the Reactome Display Name
 - Description a sentence based on Name stating that this is an instance of this pathway in the given species
 - [publication1;..] a semi-colon separated list of the pmid URL of each referenced publication
-- goterm teh relevant term as GO:nnnn
+- goterm the relevant term as GO:nnnn
 - None - to indicate the end of the entry